The Oldest House in Santa Fe

 It is also referred to most of the time as the “Oldest Church”.
 Fitting as it is right next to the Oldest House!

 The history of this chapel is very fascinating so do be sure to ask the attendant that is inside to tell you a bit about it.
-It is like getting a small history lesson of the chapel and Santa Fe.
+It is like getting a small history lesson of the chapel and Santa Fe in a few minutes.

 The original adobe church at this site was built around 1610 but was destroyed in the Pueblo Revolt of 1680.